antonkulaga/yspecies/README.md

 * Running cross-species analyses on the data collected by the Cross-Species project of the [Systems Biology of Aging Group](http://aging-research.group)
 * Reproducing the analysis of "Machine learning analysis of longevity-associated gene expression landscapes in mammals" paper

+> If you are using the code or data from this project, please do not forget to reference our paper.
+> If you have any questions regarding the data, the code, or the paper, feel free to contact [Systems Biology of Aging Group](http://aging-research.group) or open an issue on github.

 ## Role of this repository in cross-species machine learning pipeline ##

 ![Cross-species Machine learning pipeline](/data/images/pipeline.png?raw=true "Machine learning pipeline in the paper")